Forest-Economics-Goettingen/optimLanduse/README.md

 (%).*

-The third example is composed of a bundle of indicators that prospectively reflect the farmers’ needs and perceptions (Fig. 9).
+The third example is composed of a bundle of indicators that prospectively reflect the farmer’s needs and perceptions (Fig. 9).
 Corresponding to Fig. 5 of Gosling et al. (2020), this scenario only consists of indicators that approximate immediate economic success.
 Indeed, the land-cover composition of this portfolio reflects the